 If you have a team of more than one person to help with payroll year-end, label who's responsible for completing each task.
 If you're a payroll team of one, this list can help you identify tasks that other staff members may be able to assist you with.
 Planning ahead is key to success, and payroll year-end preparation should take place all year long.

 Check the master plan frequently to ensure that tasks remain on track for their target completion date.
 The key to staying on target is to accurately allow for the time required to complete each task.
 Be generous with the time you allot and seek assistance where you can.
 Remember that obstacles will come up along the way, so you may need to be flexible with some deadlines.

-Your payroll year-end work is all done once you submit all paperwork and reports to the CRA and Revenu Quebec by the appropriate deadlines, as well as ensure all employees have their required tax forms.
-Time to put up your feet!
-And by that we mean, it’s back to your regular job that you’ve been juggling along the way.
+Your payroll year-end work is all done once you submit all paperwork and reports to the CRA and Revenu Québec by the appropriate deadlines, as well as ensure all employees have their required tax forms.

-Using the right tool to process your payroll can have an impact on year-end.
-Cloud-based payroll software that uses automation and offers strategic tools will save you time and help you to better understand your cash flow.
+Leveraging the right technology to process your payroll can make a big impact on your company’s year-end.
+Cloud-based payroll software that automates processes will help save you time and better understand your cash flow.

 Payroll software can also help you stay on top of changing rules and legislation so you can reduce risk and conduct year-round internal audits to ensure requirements are on track.

 Complete payroll year-end with more confidence and ease.
 Watch our year-end webinar or register to attend one of our year-end training courses.